gvwilson/thirdbit/src/fiction/iffy/1/index.md

 With one last longing look at the machine shop,
 Iffy lifted the hatch beside her.
-"I'm right here, Uncle Jack," she said into the hold that served as galley and dining room.
+"I'm right here, Uncle Jack," she said.
 "I was just—"

 "You were just lyin' about like some fairytale princess an' don't try to tell me otherways!"
-The *Guinevere*'s captain glared up at her, squinting as the bright sky assaulted his hungover eyes.
+The *Guinevere*'s captain glared up at her, squinting as the bright sky framing her head assaulted his hungover eyes.
 There was a bruise on his forehead that hadn't been there at dinner, Iffy noticed.
 That might mean a visit from the Marines later.
-He'd scowl and mutter and make excuses to them, then bluster to Aunt Naggie after they were gone about how the governors were going to sell them all to the Zillions as soon as they could get a decent price.
+He'd scowl and mutter and make excuses to them, then bluster to Aunt Naggie after they were gone about how the governors were just meat puppets and that the town's cores were going to sell them out to the Zillions as soon as they could get a decent price.

 "Your eggs'll be ready in a mo," Aunt Naggie cut in hurriedly as Uncle Jack opened his mouth to unleash another bellow.
 "Do you want a bit o' curry on them?
 I think I have—no, wait, not there…"
-She rummaged among the precious little jars that sat on the shelf beside the galley's two-loop stove.
+She rummaged nervously among the precious little jars that sat on the shelf beside the galley's two-loop stove.

 "Affin' right I want a bit o' curry," Uncle Jack grumbled,